Timur

 “Zangiev’s conducting represents a harmonious blend of ironclad technique, stylistic rigor, exquisite interpretative sensitivity, and tonal flexibility — qualities greatly appreciated by audiences worldwide.”

 The 2025/26 season will see Timur Zangiev return to Wiener Staatsoper with Eugene Onegin and Iolanta; and make his debuts at The Metropolitan Opera and Palau de les Arts Reina Sofía with Eugene Onegin; at Staatsoper Hamburg with Pique Dame, and at Staatsoper Berlin with Khovanshchina.
-His concert engagements this season include appearances with Orchestra of La Monnaie / De Munt, Orchestre de l’Opéra de Lyon, and Philharmonie Baden-Baden.
+His concert engagements this season include appearances with Orchestre de l’Opéra de Lyon and Philharmonie Baden-Baden.

 Future seasons will include debuts at Opéra national de Paris, Opéra de Lyon, and Grand Théâtre de Genève, as well as returns to Opernhaus Zürich, Bayerische Staatsoper, Semperoper Dresden, and Wiener Staatsoper.